anishst/Learn/CloudComputing/AWS/aws_notes.md

     - users private cloud in a region
  - **Subnets**
     - logicl grouping of resources within the VPC
-    - public subnet - can access from interent
+    - public subnet - can access from interent / private subnet
-    - private subnet
     - You can create one or more subnets within each availability zone but subnets **cannot** span across availability zones.
  - **Internet Gateway** connects VPC to internet
- - **VPC peering connection** is a networking connection between two VPCs that enables you to route traffic between them privately.
-Instances in either VPC can communicate with each other as if they are within the same network.
-You can create a VPC peering connection between your VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.
+ - **VPC peering connection** - sharing of data over private connections between two accounts they own within a region
- - Virutal Private Gateway
+ - Virtual Private Gateway
-    - allows access to private resources in a VPC
+    - VPN concentrator that allows access to private resources in a VPC
  - AWS **Direct Connect**
-    - dedicated private/physical connection between your data center and a VPC
+    - dedicated private/physical connection between your data center and a **single** VPC
     - Benefits of AWS Direct Connect
         – Reduce cost when using large volumes of traffic.
         – Increase reliability (predictable performance).
         – Increase bandwidth (predictable bandwidth).
         – Decrease latency.
+- You can connect from your on-premise data center to a VPC via **Direct Connect** or **VPN CloudHub**.
 - **Elastic IP**
     - addresses are for use in a specific region only and can therefore only be remapped between instances within that region.
     - You can use Elastic IP addresses to mask the failure of an instance in one Availability Zone by rapidly remapping the address to an instance in another Availability Zone.